The ultimate identity theft

 Protect your deceased loved one’s personal information.

-There are several steps to take to protect a person’s information after their death.
+There are several steps to take to protect a person’s information after their death, according to the American Association of Retired Persons (AARP).
 First, request several copies of the death certificate and then:

 - Department of Motor Vehicles